Releases

 Starting with Erlang/OTP 21 and Rebar3 3.6.0 the configuration options

-are available for explicitly including
+sys_config_src and vm_args_src are available for explicitly including

 templates that will be rendered at runtime, substituting variables defined

-with their equivalent value in the shell environment.
+as ${VARIABLE} with their equivalent value in the shell environment.

 Since Rebar3 3.14.0, a default value can be optionally set when using variables

-by defining them as ${VARIABLE:-DEFAULT}
+by defining them as ${VARIABLE:-DEFAULT}.

 As of Rebar3 3.14.0 the configs will be included if they exist, so only if the

-files are not named config/sys.config.src
+files are not named config/sys.config.src and config/vm.args.src do you

-need to include {sys_config_src, <filename>}
+need to include {sys_config_src, <filename>} or {vm_args_src, <filename>}

 in the relx config.

-There is no need to set RELX_REPLACE_OS_VARS=true
+There is no need to set RELX_REPLACE_OS_VARS=true when using .src files for

 configuration.
 In the following section we’ll see older forms of runtime